-- Be relatable - if you haven't already, consider adding a picture to your Canvas profile so other students can recognize you.
+- Be relatable—if you haven't already, consider adding a picture to your Canvas profile so other students can recognize you.
 See: How do I add a profile picture in my Canvas user account?

-- If you have trouble accessing a link in Canvas, confirm you have allowed your browser to open pop-ups.
+- If you have trouble accessing a link in Canvas, confirm that you have allowed your browser to open pop-ups.
 See How do I allow pop-ups for Canvas on my browser?

 - See the Canvas Student Guide for detailed help pages.

 The links below will take you to Canvas sites designed to help you practice on Canvas and get up to speed with learning in a completely online environment.
-This resource is intended for students both who have signed up to take an online class and those who are temporarily taking online courses due to an unexpected short term campus closure.
+This resource is intended for students both who have signed up to take an online class and those who are temporarily taking online courses due to an unexpected short-term campus closure.

 - MU: Log into Canvas and select the MU Canvas Online Student Orientation course